 We are all excited and very much looking forward to the return of in-person events.

-The virtual event space doubled in size over the course of 2020, and with that came an abundance of astonishing innovation.
+The virtual event space doubled in size over the course of 2020, and with that came an abundance of astonishing innovations.
 However, the chance to return to the same conference rooms, arenas, and exposition centers is sure to inspire a major boost in morale throughout the world.

 Knowing that in-person events will return, it’s also important to remember that the virtual space has opened up so many new doors in terms of how inclusive and attentive a host can be to their attendees and exhibitors.